-ORTECH can assist your facility in applying for a new Environmental Activity Sector Registry (" EASR") for your company.
+ORTECH can assist you and your facility in applying for a new Environmental Activity Sector Registry (" EASR").

 If you are looking to install new equipment, move to a new facility or taking over from someone else managing air quality permits, ORTECH can help.

 ORTECH's compliance department strives to assist our clients by

 giving practical advice to remove compliance off your to-do list, and

 Call or Email us today to find out more or continue reading below.

 How to Permit your facility using Environmental Activity and Sector Registry

 The Ministry of Environment, Conservation and Parks (“MECP”), formerly Ministry of Environment and Climate Change (“MOECC”) has finalized a new regulation, requiring certain facilities to register their activities related to air and noise emissions on the province’s Environmental Activity and Sector Registry ("EASR").
 The new regulation applies to all facilities which are not specifically excluded in the regulation either due to their primary activity code (NAICS code) or specified activities (i.e. processing of metal outdoors).
 The requirements for the Air EASR process differ from the Environmental Compliance Approval (“ECA”) process in that review and approval from the MECP is not required.

 Under the new process Facilities are required to submit an application, maintain documents and records.
 Approval and authorization is essentially granted upon registration, allowing Facilities to implement changes to operations or start construction on new equipment installations.
 This self-permitting approach is meant to improve the time it takes for industry to obtain air and noise permits.